West Bay Consortium

 SAN FRANCISCO, CA 94118

-The Department of Psychiatry at Kaiser San Francisco is situated in a large and very diverse urban environment.
-The area is geographically positioned for easy drives to the greater Bay Area including urban areas of San Jose and the East Bay Communities of Berkeley and Oakland.
-The ocean is within a 15 minute drive and the Sierra Nevada Mountains are a three hour’s drive away.
+The Department of Mental Health and Addiction Medicine Recovery Services at Kaiser San Francisco is situated in a large and very diverse urban environment.
+The area is geographically positioned within the greater Bay Area including urban areas of San Jose and the East Bay Communities of Berkeley and Oakland.
+The ocean is within a 15 minute drive, and the Sierra Nevada Mountains are a three hour drive away.

-The Department of Psychiatry provides individual, family and group psychotherapy with children, adolescents and adults.
-We also provide neuropsychological and psychological testing.
-We offer various psycho-educational programs and we run approximately 50 different psychotherapy groups.
+The Adult team at Department of Psychiatry provides individual, family and group psychotherapy with adults.
+They also provide neuropsychological and psychological testing.
+They offer various psycho-educational programs and run approximately 50 different psychotherapy groups.
 The department also includes an Intensive Outpatient Program (IOP) that provides services to recently hospitalized individuals or people who would otherwise be at risk for hospitalization.

 In their provision of mental health services, staff members employ a variety of theoretical orientations ranging from psychodynamic to cognitive behavioral therapy.
 The basic training philosophy adopted by this department stresses a commitment to a continuous reassessment, modification, and enrichment of counseling techniques.
 Residents are exposed to a unique and diverse training environment.
 There is a clear emphasis on the role of the psychologist in a multi-cultural community and outpatient setting.
 Residents are encouraged to become familiar with the demographic composition of the community in which our clients reside.